Sailboat: Beneteau first 35S5GT, moored in Barcelona.

 The relationship between the fundamental frequency and the idle speed of the engine (also called disturbing frequency) is defined by the transmissibility curve below.

-On the graph below, Iddle speed would be represented by the yellow line and the dark blue line represents the potential impact of this (also called a Transmissibility curve).
-The worst-case scenario would be if the yellow line matched the dark blue peak, at which point the system would go into a resonance which could damage engine components, mounts, transmissions etc… so clearly something to be avoided.
+In the graph below, Iddle speed would be represented by the yellow line and the dark blue line represents the potential impact of this (also called a Transmissibility curve).
+The worst case scenario would be if the yellow line matched the dark blue peak, at which point the system wouldgo into a resonance which could damage engine components, mounts, transmissions etc… so clearly something to be avoided.

-If the mount has a higher stiffness the fundamental frequency of the engine also inceasesas indicated on the below formula:
+If the mount has a higher stiffness the fundamental frequency of the engine also increases, as indicated on the below formula:

 Having a high iddle speed may be harsh for the clutch when enganging the gears.
 Due to this reason and with the aim of avoiding transmission problems the sailboat owner decides to change the flexible engine mounts of this Yanmar engine.